caodial/fox-kit/Writerside/topics/Installation-for-windows.md

 ## What you will need:
 1. WSL 2.0
 2. Git
+3. At least 5GB of storage
-> This beta must be used with linux distro that supports apt-get
+> This beta must be used with a linux distro that supports apt-get
 >
 {style="warning"}

 First go to